linode/docs/docs/security/gpg-key-for-ssh-authentication.md

 ### Generating the Authentication Subkey

 1. In a command prompt or terminal, type:

         gpg2 --expert --edit-key <key id>

     Where you replace `<key id>` with the 8-letter string output from the key generation process.
 In the example above, it's `71735D23`.

 2. At the new `gpg> ` prompt, enter:

         addkey

 3. When prompted, enter your passphrase (if any)

 4. When asked for the type of key you want, select: `(8) RSA (set your own capabilities)`

 5. Enter `S` to toggle the 'Sign' action off.

 6. Enter `E` to toggle the 'Encrypt' action off.

 7. Enter `A` to toggle the 'Authenticate' action on.
 The screen should now read `Current allowed actions: Authenticate`, with nothing else on the line.

 8. Enter `Q` to continue.

 9. When asked for a keysize, choose `4096`.
 The same limitation from Step 4 in the first section applies—ensure your card/YubiKey can support this key size.

 10. Enter an expiry date, just as before.
 You should probably keep this the same as the first one.
 If you choose a lower expiry date, your main private key will continue to function but your SSH authentication will break on this date.

+11. When you're sure all of the information entered is correct, enter `y` at the `Really create? (y/N)` prompt to complete the process.

+12. Once the key is created, enter `quit` to leave the gpg prompt, and `y` at the prompt to save changes.

 Your terminal should now look like this: